globalART19/algoTrader/README.md

 Andrew

 In progress:
+- Create algorithm that functions for new/incoming data.
+- Add buy/sell trigger information to output

 To Do:
-- Create algorithm that funcitons for new/incoming data.
 - Determine best way to reference new/current data pulls.
   * Have incoming data draws push to the history db collection?
 - Start building authorized client trading structure